Trent Franks: Early life and education

-Franks was born in Uravan, Colorado, a company town which is now a ghost town.
+Franks was born in Uravan, Colorado, a uranium mining company town which became a ghost town.
 Franks is the son of Juanita and Edward Taylor Franks.
 He was born with a cleft lip and palate.
 After his parents separated, Franks took care of his younger siblings.
 Franks graduated from Briggsdale High School in Colorado in 1976.

 In 1987, he completed a course of study at the non-accredited Utah's National Center for Constitutional Studies, formerly known as the Freemen Institute.
 For one year, from 1989 to 1990, he attended the Arizona campus of Ottawa University.

 Early career

 After high school, Franks bought a drilling rig and moved to Texas to drill wells with his best friend and his younger brother.
 He moved to Arizona in 1981, where he continued to drill wells.

 Arizona House of Representatives

 In 1984, while working as an engineer for an oil and gas royalty-purchasing firm, Franks began his political career by running in a heavily Democratic district for a seat in the Arizona House of Representatives, against incumbent Democrat Glenn Davis.
-Franks campaigned on a conservative "Reagan Republican" platform emphasizing stronger child protection laws as well as protecting unborn children and the overturning of Roe v.
+Franks campaigned on a conservative "Reagan Republican" platform emphasizing stronger child protection laws as well as the overturning of Roe v.
 Wade.
 He narrowly won the election by 155 votes amid that year's massive national Republican wave.
 In the state legislature, Franks served as Vice-Chairman of the Commerce Committee and Chairman of the House Subcommittee on Child Protection and Family Preservation.

 In November 1988, Franks ran again for a legislative seat, moving to District 18 shortly before the filing deadline.
 He lost that election.